pjmgraham/brain-effect-challenge-pg/README.md

 in order to accomplish that you will probably need to use redis or cookies or both.
 You have an example of how to use both these services in `public/api/index.php`.

+Even that redis is an in-memory database, you are free to use it as if it was a traditional one.

 #### A few clues...